Shuffle a List, String, Tuple in Python: random.shuffle, sample

 # (4, 1, 2, 0, 3)

-The above examples demonstrate how to shuffle a string or tuple itself.
-If you want to deal with a list of strings or tuples, you can use random.sample() and random.shuffle() for shuffling.
+The above examples demonstrate how to shuffle an individual string or tuple.
+If you have a list of strings or tuples, you can use random.sample() or random.shuffle() to shuffle the list.

 l = ['apple', 'banana', 'cherry', 'date']